-- Do not mow in reverse unless absolutely necessary. - Always look backward and down before backing up. - Use "Key Choice" switch only if you are certain no children or other bystanders will appear in the mowing area. - Always remove both the ignition and "Key Choice" keys and put them in a safe place out of the reach of children or unauthorized users when leaving the unit unattended.
+- Do not mow in reverse unless absolutely necessary. - Do not insert the KeyChoice key unless it is absolutely necessary. - Always look backward and down before backing up. - Use the KeyChoice switch only if you are certain no children or other bystanders will enter the mowing area. - Be very observant after deactivating the interlock because the sound of the engine may prevent you from noticing that a child or bystander has entered the work area. - Always remove both the ignition and KeyChoice keys and put them in a safe place out of the reach of children or unauthorized users when leaving the unit unattended. - 1.
+Engage the PTO. - 2.
+Insert the KeyChoice key into the switch (Fig. 7).

-1. "Key Choice" switch